 Not only what you drive, but the way you drive can also have a significant impact on your fuel economy.
 For instance, sudden stops and accelerated starts will always hurt your gas mileage.
 When towing heavy loads, it's wise not to put the pedal to the metal anyway.
 Sticking with moderate speeds will improve fuel economy and be safer all around, considering that towing will increase your stopping distance.
 Not only that, but if you need to brake hard in an emergency situation, you could cause your vehicle to skid and possibly jackknife.
 Depending on the make, your vehicle could have an overdrive gear -- shifting out of this into a lower gear over hills and rough terrain could improve fuel efficiency as well [source: Neura].

-Top off your curiosity about fuel economy with the links on the next page.
+Top off your curiosity about fuel economy with the links below.